 Linda: Yes, reading material, prayer, team discussions.

 Joy: Yes!
 Due to many other trips, I knew what triggers to expect and things I should avoid upon returning home.
 Such as shopping malls or areas and large crowds of people.
 I have learned in the past that the more I'm around those things, the more culture shock I experience.

 David: Yes.
-While still in country, we talk through our trip and the things we will do once back stateside to debrief.
-Spending time at the end of every day while in Nicaragua reflecting on and praying over that day; there are always things the Lord wants to show us.
+While still in the country, we talk through our trip and the things we would do once back stateside to debrief.
+We spent time at the end of every day reflecting on and praying over that day; there are always things the Lord wants to show us.

 How long did it take for you to feel settled down back at home?